UEABIO/physalia-intro-stats-2023/docs/01-intro-to-r.md

 -   If you spotted any mistakes or errors let me know

--   Close your RStudio Cloud Browser

--   Complete this week's short quiz!
+-   Complete this short quiz!

 ## Activity 1